Skip to main content

 Every closed trade records exactly one reason it ended:

-If almost everything exits on session close, your stop and target may be too wide to ever trigger; if stop dominates, they may be too tight.
+If almost everything exits on session_close, your stop and target may be too wide to ever trigger; if stop dominates, they may be too tight.
 Profit that lives entirely in finely-tuned target exits is fragile.
 See the exit-reason breakdown.

 Verify it yourself